RedHatNordicsSA/ansible-roadshow/labs/lab-6/README.md

 ![Create merge request](../../content/images/gitlab_merge_request.png)

-:thumbsup: A merge requestion (also called pull request) is a place where you can collaborate around ongoing development.
+:thumbsup: A merge request (also called pull request) is a place where you can collaborate around ongoing development.
 It is a good practice to write a brief description of the changes you've done, so that anyone reviewing or collaborating with you doesn't necessarily have to read your code to figure out what was done.

 Once you've written the description for you modifications, at the bottom of the page you will see this: